Row Access Control

 The 'Delete Rows' toggle is disabled by default.

-Enable the Delete Rows toggle button to allow users delete rows from the table.
+Enable the Delete Rows toggle button to allow users to delete rows from the table.

 Access Control: Under the 'Apply to' section, you can either allow all users or only specific users in the workspace to delete rows.